usexfg/.github/profile/README.md

 ## What is Fuego ?

-Fuego is a decentralized layer-1 privacy blockchain banking p2p network based on the CryptoNote protocol, that allows monetary value within the network to inherit sound money properties with modern private banking-grade benefits of secure savings storage, untraceable payments & transfers, zero knowledge-[collateralization](https://github.com/usexfg/cold-dao) with zkSTARKs, & access to private high-yield interest offerings; all by using XF₲.
+Fuego is a decentralized layer-1 privacy blockchain banking p2p network based on the CryptoNote protocol, that allows monetary value within the network to inherit sound money properties with modern private banking-grade benefits of secure savings storage, untraceable payments & transfers, zero-knowledge [collateralization](https://github.com/usexfg/cold-dao) with STARKs, & access to private high-yield interest options; all by using XF₲.

 Built by advocates for freedom thru sound money, Fuego functions as a free & open source alternative to the centralized banking model.
 Thru it's **decentralized** design, Fuego L1 network is owned by it's users; not by any singular entity nor evil corp_oration, and is freely available online 24/7/365 to anyone- worldwide, as a public tool for privacy & financial freedom.